FlorianMercier/WebResume/README.md

 # WebResume

-## A HTML and CSS Template for CV/Resume
+## An HTML and CSS Template for CV/Resume

 Soft colors and neutral design.